I’m a mentalist.

 Their indignity will have the final word,

-But still those who are left will smile in the face of tyrants
+But still those of us who are left will smile in the face of tyrants

-Still they will cling with grace to the ideal of non-violence.
+Still we will cling with grace to the ideal of non-violence.